TYPES OF TESTS

 An aptitude test is an exam used to determine an individual's skill or propensity to succeed in a given activity.
 Aptitude tests are generally used for job placement, college program entry, and to help people to get an idea of where their interests and aptitudes can take them regarding careers.
 In general, aptitude tests measure one's competence in logical reasoning, numerical skills, or verbal ability; competency can be evaluated through problem-solving tasks and testing one's critical thinking across various contexts.

-TYPES OF APTITUDE TEST MECHANICAL REASONING:
+TYPES OF APTITUDE TEST

 These types test your knowledge of physical concepts and are generally used to evaluate you for technical positions.

 These tests gauge your reactions to situations and your decision-making.
-DIAGRAMMATIC/SPATIAL REASONING
+DIAGRAMMATIC/SPATIAL REASONING:

 These tests see how well you can reach a conclusion based on processes contained in diagrams.

-ABSTRACT REASONING
+ABSTRACT REASONING:

-These measure problem-solving abilities and identify relationships between abstract arrays.
 Numerical Reasoning: In these tests, your abilities with numbers, math, and data are tested.

 VERBAL REASONING: